michael-wall/remote-object-action/README.md

   - OAuth 2 application with external reference code mw-spring-boot-oauth-app-user-agent and company ID 40473633903803 has client ID ..............................
 -Build the Spring Boot App Jar with a regular gradle build command.
 - Spring Boot Jar (com.mw.object.action-1.0.0.jar): Copy the Spring Boot Jar from remote-object-action-new-app\remote-object-action-new-app\modules\mw-object-action\build\libs out of the workspace
+- Note the Liferay server must be running BEFORE the Spring Boot App is started, otherwise it won't start.
 - Run java -jar com.mw.object.action-1.0.0.jar to Start the Spring Boot App and confirm it starts as expected.
   - java -jar build\libs\mw-object-action.jar
   - Note that a pre-existing environment specific application.properties file the Spring Boot App artifact can be injected in during startup to manage the environment specific com.liferay.lxc.dxp... properties with the following syntax: